FatimaIrshad123/FatimaIrshad123/README.md

-# Hi there, I'm Fatima Irshad 👋
+<h1 align="center">Hi there, I'm Fatima Irshad 👋</h1>

-<h4> I'm a Junior Software Developer passionate about exploring and learning new technologies to enhance my skills.
+<h4 align="center"> I'm a Junior Software Developer passionate about exploring and learning new technologies to enhance my skills.
 As a Full-Stack MERN Engineer, I have hands-on experience with various tools and frameworks. </h4>

 <h3>🔧 Technologies & Skills: </h3>
    - Frontend: React, Next.js, JavaScript, TypeScript </br>